Ehrhart $h^*$-vectors of hypersimplices: Introduction

-In this paper, we will prove this theorem in two ways: first by a generating function method (in Section 2) and second by a geometric method, i.e., giving a shellable triangulation of the hypersimplex (in Sections 3, 4 and 5).
+\end{theorem} We prove this theorem first by a generating function method (in Section 2) and second by a geometric method, i.e., giving a shellable triangulation of the hypersimplex (in Sections 3, 4 and 5).